• Skip to primary navigation

 ejoliet@tamu.edu

-Ella Joliet is a sophomore Aerospace Engineering student from Indianapolis, Indiana.
-She is interested in exploratory space vehicle design and development and is currently in pursuit of her Private Pilot’s License.
-After participating in staff meetings for VSCL in Spring of 2023, she is excited to be more involved in VSCL projects in the Fall of 2023.
-Joliet intends to graduate in 2026 with a Bachelor’s of Science and a Spanish Minor.
+Ella Joliet is a senior Aerospace Engineering student from Indianapolis, Indiana.
+She is interested in flight test engineering and is currently in pursuit of her Private Pilot’s License.
+She recently returned from a semester studying abroad in Alicante, Spain followed by an internship in Supply Chain at United Airlines.
+Joliet intends to graduate in 2026 with a Bachelor’s of Science and Minors in Math and Spanish.

 Samantha Jones